 Create a Diet that Reduces Your Environmental Impact

 It turns out that what is better for our environment is better for our bodies as well.
 The world has a funny way of balancing things out.
 There are many dietary adjustments you can make to reduce your environmental impact.
 Here are some easy changes you can make, starting today:

-- Expiration dates indicate when the foods are best before.
-These dates are set based off of the food quality, not the safety.
+Expiration dates indicate when the foods are best before.
+These dates are set based on food quality, not safety.
 You do not necessarily need to throw away something if it is expired.
 Further, you can extend the shelf life by freezing food items or throwing them in the fridge.
 For example, extend the shelf life of bread products by keeping it in the freezer instead of out on the counter.

 Other Ways you can Reduce Your Impact